Marko-M/wumpus-world/README.md

 * Any standard C library and compiler.

-Usage on a Linux based operating system
+Instructions for a Linux based operating system
 ----------------------------------------------

 First make sure you have C library and GCC compiler installed.
 If you're using Ubuntu based Linux distribution you can use following command to install required tools: